Current Vacancies

 About You

-To be considered for the role, you will need:
+To be considered as our Senior Evaluation Manager, you will need:

-• Extensive experience in delivering or commissioning rigorous evaluation projects in education, health, or another related field.
+- Extensive experience delivering or commissioning rigorous evaluation projects in education, health, or a related field

-• Experience leading or supporting strategic initiatives that require effective collaboration with internal teams and external partners.
+- Experience leading or supporting strategic initiatives that require collaboration with internal teams and external partners

 Function